Aki0x137/byte-bandits-mcp-server/docs/PRD.md

 ## 1. 🎯 Objective

-Build a WhatsApp bot that acts as a therapist assistant to:
+Build a MCP Server that acts as a therapist assistant to:

 - Help users identify emotions using the Wheel of Emotions
 - Ask tailored diagnostic questions based on emotion category